Signs for your premises

 Provided that your premises are not within areas of special control or other areas with protective designations, flag advertisements that do not require express consent are restricted to:

-• a single flag from a single flagpole projecting from the premises with either the company name or logo of the company or the advertising of a specific event of limited duration, such as a sale,
+• A single flag from a single flagpole projecting from the premises with either the company name or logo of the company, or the advertising of a specific event of limited duration – such as a sale.

-• two flags on flagstaffs not attached to a building.
+• Two flags on flagstaffs not attached to a building.

 Special controls